Amart85/healthcare_bot_kore.ai_hackathon/README.md

 4.Brief Summary of Project:-
 ==================
-a.To Assist customers in getting required health information based on hteir queries or requiremnets. b.To help customers book appointments with doctors depending on their requirements. c.To help customers locate the nearest hospital or medical stores depending on their location input.
+a.To Assist customers in getting required health information based on hteir queries orrequiremnets.

+b.To help customers book appointments with doctors depending on their requirements.

+c.To help customers locate the nearest hospital or medical stores depending on their location input.